Humus-/college_events/readme.md

 * Enable social login.
 * Send verification mail to complete registration.
 * Add captcha to registration form.
+* Consider the requirement of adding phone number to the users table from sqlalchemy_utils package
 ## License
 ----
 GNU General Public License v3